 In 2010 200,000 people were saving for their retirement in a master trust.
-In 2019 the Pension Regulator reported there being 13.9 million master trust members.
+In 2020 the Pension Regulator (tPR) reported there being 16.6 million master trust members, holding £38.5 billion of assets 1.
 So, what’s the attraction?

-The main driver in terms of members is undoubtedly the handful of very large master trusts competing for the automatic enrolment market.
-But that’s just part of the story.
-Master trusts are increasingly being used as a solution by employers who previously operated their own occupational pension scheme (OPS) or even a workplace personal pension.
+A big driver of member numbers is undoubtedly the master trusts competing for the automatic enrolment market, but there’s considerable growth in the number of master trusts being used as a solution by employers who previously operated their own occupational pension scheme (OPS) or workplace personal pension too.

 Increased governance requirements

 As UK defined contribution (DC) pension schemes have grown in importance, so we’ve seen governance requirements to grow too.
 The role of pension scheme trustees is more complex than ever, increasing the time spent on governance, compliance, and the bill for professional advice.

 Guidance from tPR 2 makes it clear that expectations of trustees are high, while their DC Scheme Survey 3 makes it clear that many trustee boards are falling short.
 The Department for Work and Pensions has already signalled that they will introduce a prescribed method of assessing value for scheme members 4, to address perceived failings within smaller pension schemes.

 Those trustees who can’t achieve a pass mark will be expected to wind up their scheme and move members to a larger scheme.
 One option is obviously a master trust.